-(a) The probate court shall promulgate a yearly calendar showing which weeks shall be jury or non-jury.

-(b) Non-jury matters may be set and tried in jury weeks subject to the jury docket.

-(c) At the court's discretion, subject to the availability of jury panels, the court may call to trial any jury matter during a non-jury week.

-(d) All jury and non-jury matters will be set by the Court upon written or oral request of any party (unless the Court specifies it must be in writing), and will be placed on the docket for each week, day, or half-day in the order in which such requests are received.
+- (a) The probate court shall promulgate a yearly calendar showing which weeks shall be jury or non-jury. - (b) Non-jury matters may be set and tried in jury weeks subject to the jury docket. - (c) At the court's discretion, subject to the availability of jury panels, the court may call to trial any jury matter during a non-jury week. - (d) All jury and non-jury matters will be set by the Court upon written request of any party, and will be placed on the docket for each week, day, or half-day in the order in which such requests are received.